Do it right, let us get rid of your termites!

 -Move firewood away from the side of your house

 -Get annual inspections to catch an infestation early

 Termites can fit through a crack smaller than 1/16th of an inch.

-A well-organized subterranean termite colony can have more than a million hungry workers consuming over 100 pounds of wood per year.
+A well-organized subterranean termite colony can consume over 100 pounds of wood per year.

-A subterranean termite colony lives in the soil under the home and use Mud tubes to travel into the wooden structure of the home.
+Termites live in the soil under a house and use mud tubes to travel into the wooden structures of the home.